 - Social Worker of the Year, National Association of Social Workers in Maine

-- Helping clients adhere to government ethics requirements
+- Adhering to government ethics requirements and reporting requirements;

-- Representing clients in compliance and ethics issues before the Maine Commission on Governmental Ethics and Election Practices
+- Representing clients in compliance and ethics issues before the Maine Commission on Governmental Ethics and Election Practices; and

 When Kate isn’t working, she is…

-Pursuing her passions: eating, traveling, entertaining friends and family, spending time with her son, or finding ways to resolve social justice issues.
-Kate is also currently serving on the board of the Abyssinian Meeting House, a historic house built by free African Americans in Portland.
+Pursuing her passions: eating, traveling, entertaining friends and family, spending time with her son and two daughters, or finding ways to resolve social justice issues.
+Kate serves on the boards of Palaver Strings and Maine’s Child Welfare Services Ombudsman’s office.
 During the school year, you may find her at the University of Maine School of Law, where she is an adjunct professor.